29. Some Unpleasant Monetarist Arithmetic#

 Here, by fiscal policy we mean the collection of actions that determine a sequence of net-of-interest government deficits \(\{g_t\}_{t=0}^\infty\) that must be financed by issuing to the public either money or interest bearing bonds.

-By monetary policy or debt-management polcy, we mean the collection of actions that determine how the government divides its portolio of debts to the public between interest-bearing parts (government bonds) and non-interest-bearing parts (money).
+By monetary policy or debt-management policy, we mean the collection of actions that determine how the government divides its portfolio of debts to the public between interest-bearing parts (government bonds) and non-interest-bearing parts (money).

 By an open market operation, we mean a government monetary policy action in which the government (or its delegate, say, a central bank) either buys government bonds from the public for newly issued money, or sells bonds to the public and withdraws the money it receives from public circulation.

-We work backwards from \(t=T\) and first compute \(p_T, R_u\) associated with the low-inflation, low-inflation-tax-rate stationary equilibrium of our lecture on the dynamic Laffer curve for the inflation tax.
+We work backwards from \(t=T\) and first compute \(p_T, R_u\) associated with the low-inflation, low-inflation-tax-rate stationary equilibrium in Inflation Rate Laffer Curves.

 To start our description of our algorithm, it is useful to recall that a stationary rate of return on currency \(\bar R\) solves the quadratic equation

-For reasons described at the end of this lecture, we select the larger root \(R_u\).
+For reasons described at the end of Money Financed Government Deficits and Price Levels, we select the larger root \(R_u\).

 Next, we compute